8c/playready-utils/README.md

   -h, --help  Show this message and exit.

 Commands:
-  export   Exports a PRD V3 to bgroupcert and zgpriv license  Parse a Playready XMR License Response migrate  Converts a V2 PRD to V3 (Won't work with reprovisioning) pssh     Load a PSSH and extract the KID/s unprovision  Takes a bgroupcert.dat with 4 or more certificates and removes the leaf certificate and exports
+  export       Exports a PRD V3 to bgroupcert and zgpriv license      Parse a Playready XMR License Response load migrate      Converts a V2 PRD to V3 (Won't work with reprovisioning) pssh         Load a PSSH and extract the KID/s unprovision  Takes a bgroupcert.dat with 4 or more certificates and removes the leaf certificate and exports.
 ```

 ## Disclaimer